thecharlieblake/pip-solitaire/README.md

 ## Initial Project: Spanish Patience Solver

-The aim of this project is to create two basic libraries and two applications.
+The aim of this project is to create two basic libraries and two applications:

 - **pip_core:** a core solitaire library
 - **pip_search:** a library for searching solitaire deals